 1. Brown the butter.

 Have you made brown butter?
 It’s not hard.

-As soon as it is lovely and brown, add your garlic, sage, and chopped onions or shallots and raise the heat slightly to medium.
-Then, try not to drool from the amazing smell and let all the aromatics cook until the onions are nice and soft.
-When the onions have softened, you can pull the wilted sage out.
+As soon as the butter is lovely and brown, add the garlic, sage, and chopped onions or shallots and raise the heat slightly to medium.
+Cook until the onions soften.

 Slow Cook the Risotto